samuelgoto/proposal-optional-types/FAQ.md

 ## Open Design Questions?

-NOTE(domenic):

 * Pervasive type inference vs. explicit types everywhere (big one)
-* Runtime vs. ahead of time focus (my `let x : number = false ? "string" : 0` example).
-This may be in the non-negotiable category though (like unsound optional types), in which case that should be stated.
 * Disallowing implicit coercions
-* Structural vs. nominal classes
-* Introducing new interface syntax and concepts (especially classes implementing interfaces)
 * Union types in MVP or not
 * Generics in MVP or not or special-cases only
 * Shorthands in MVP or not (includes: nullability/undefinedability ?, array [], maybe even function => as opposed to generics)
 * Most things in the subtyping rules?